-At CHOP we are dedicated to providing every resident with a strong foundation in Primary Care Pediatrics.
-Every intern joins a Primary Care Center team.
-The teams function as group practices where the residents follow a panel of patients and care for them during their three years of training.
+Every intern joins a Primary Care Center team to develop a strong foundation in primary care pediatrics.
+The teams function as group practices, with residents following and caring for a panel of patients during their three years of training.

-Several times each year, a four-hour education session is devoted to a workshop pertaining to a Primary Care topic.
+Several times each year, residents attend 4-hour workshops on a primary care topic.
 This provides a venue for deeper learning about specific topics and hands-on experiences in areas such as asthma, parenting, refugee health and common outpatient problems.

-Primary Care has a noon lecture session each week for interns and medical students that pertain to specific Primary Care topics.
-This lecture series is led by either faculty or PL3s.
+Faculty or PL3s hold a primary care lecture session each week for interns and medical students.
 This provides a didactic learning environment for the interns while also providing an opportunity for teaching for our senior residents.